 Priorities include assisting in the development of safety and security protocols, maintaining proper training, and overseeing key committees.
-Monitoring and updating policies for COVID-19 and ensuring that information is disseminated, trained and understood by Port staff and Port operators were key initiatives in FY2022 and will continue to be at the forefront in FY2023.
+In FY2023 COVID-19 polices and actions were managed based upon the guidance from CDC, State of California and the County of Ventura.
 The Operations Department works across all departments to apply for and manage Port Security Grant Projects as well as maintain an overarching Facility Security Plan for the Port.
 It also works closely with IT on cybersecurity threats, reporting and training.